This document is relevant for: Inf1

 Memory Management#

-Building the first Neuron application#
+Building your first Neuron application#

 Prerequisites#

-• a recent version of GCC
+A recent version of GCC C++ compiler

-• installing the aws-neuronx-runtime-lib package as described in Required Software
+package as described in Requirements

 Running the built application requires: